 As for the food, it is perfectly composed and executed as well as packed with flavour.

-If you value originality, generosity and enjoy a hint of drama, there is no place better to experience triple Michelin starred cooking.
+If you value originality, generosity and enjoy a hint of drama, I don’t think there is a better place to experience triple Michelin starred cooking.

 6. Hakkasan, Mayfair